Welcome to the Shenandoah High School Library Media Center

 This Week's Featured Book Trailer!

-Need a book to keep you on the edge of your seat?
+Looking to satisfy your heart with a good read?
+Then check this out!
 Click on the cover below, and you can watch a trailer for

 More can be found on the Book Trailers Link under Library Media Center!